LucasAuSilva/code-go-api/README.md

 ```

 ### Database
+> **IMPORTANT:** This step is only applicable if you are running the app without docker, running with docker compose will run the migrations on startup
 > You can use an database installed by driver or docker.
 Either way you have to make sure that is an **PostgreSQL** database.

 > **PS:** This steps for the migrations only have to been applied for the first time or when clean or changed the database